wp-plugins/kraken-image-optimizer/readme.txt

 * Fixed a bug which caused old images' thumbnails to not be optimized.
 * Fixed a failure condition which occured only on WPEngine-hosted systems.

+= 1.0.3.1 =
+* When using the Regenerate Thumbnails plugin with kraked images, meta data is now correctly updated per image.
+* Optimization mode (lossy/lossless) is now stored with kraken thumbnail metadata (for future Stats page).